ducakar/openzone/README.md

 You may also want to adjust several options when configuring CMake build system:

-- `OZ_ALLOCATOR`: Enable memory allocation statistics and tracking of allocated memory chunks.
-Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
-It detects new/delete mismatches and can be used to list the currently allocated memory chunks (and hence memory leaks).
-Upon freeing, a memory chunk is rewritten with 0xee bytes which makes accesses to the freed memory very likely to result in an error or a crash.
-  `OFF` by default.

 - `OZ_SIMD`: Enable SIMD-specific implementation (SSE1 & ARM NEON) of linear algebra classes (Vec3,
   Vec4, Point, Plane, Quat, Mat3, Mat4).
 Currently it yields ~15% worse performance than the generic implementation since `Vec3` and `Point` become longer (4 floats v.
 3 floats) and there are plenty